 The objective of this work is to systematically collect and analyze all known algorithms for solving the 100 Prisoners and Light Bulb riddle.
 The 2004 Mathematical Intelligencer article by Dehaye, Ford and Segerman [1] also discusses solution protocols for 100 Prisoners and Light Bulb.
-Their article discusses many interesting variants of the riddle (13 out of 18 pages).
-Our main contribution, in contrast, is to provide detailed probabilistic analyses for all known solutions to the original riddle.
-We also correct some errors in the description of the binary tokens scheme presented in [1], and mention a few protocols not discussed there.
+In their article, more effort is spent discussing interesting variants of the riddle (13 out of 18 pages) than the original riddle.
+Our main contribution, in contrast, is to provide detailed probabilistic analyses for all known solutions to the original riddle, including some algorithms not discussed in [1].
+We have not seen this information provided elsewhere with this level of detail.
+We also correct some errors in the description of the binary tokens scheme presented in [1].

-The protocols presented here could be credited to the combined efforts of many dedicated members of [wu::forums], an online community forum of mathematical riddles at wuriddles.com.
+The protocols presented here should be credited to the combined efforts of many dedicated members of [wu::forums], an online community forum of mathematical riddles at wuriddles.com.